Email Settings

 - MG_DOMAIN=example.com

-Please note that before stevenolen/mailgun-smtp-server#5 is fixed, Europe domain names are not supported by this tool.
+Please note that this Docker image is unmaintained and Europe domain names are not supported by this tool.

 fgribreau/smtp-to-sendgrid-gateway